 Marriage

 When it comes to gay marriage, the times, they are a-confusing.
-For instance, we recently overhead some people extolling the virtues of marriage, and how it allowed them to finally join in family gatherings as respectable married people, instead of skulking in as shamefully unmarried partners.
+For instance, we recently overheard some people extolling the virtues of marriage, and how it allowed them to finally join in family gatherings as respectable married people, instead of skulking in as shamefully unmarried partners.
 They reminisced about the joys of being able to walk up to coworkers and introduce their husbands, the sparkle of their wedding rings legitimizing their socially sanctioned and forever-to-be unions.

 You might wonder: Were we somewhere near the extreme right-wing group Focus on the Family?
 Perhaps we were taking a tour of the Jerry Falwell museum, which houses his wife’s wedding dress?